 Alternatively, you can even create your own makeshift standing desk by piling books or stacks of paper to the proper standing height for yourself.
 But when you do this, make sure you have a corner in which you can still sit to work.

-4. Get the right ergonomic accessories for your setup
+4. Desk setup idea: Get the right ergonomic accessories

 By ergonomic accessories, we mean items like laptop stands, document holders, monitor arms, footrest, ergonomic keyboard and mice and the like.